-These condensed interim consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34 and IFRS 1.
-Subject to certain transition elections disclosed in Note 17, the Company has consistently applied the same accounting policies in its opening IFRS statement of financial position at December 1, 2010 and throughout all periods presented, as if these policies had always been in effect.
-Note 17 discloses the impact of the transition to IFRS on the Company's reported statements of financial position, loss and comprehensive loss, changes in equity and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Company's consolidated financial statements for the year ended November 30, 2011.
-Comparative figures for fiscal 2011 in these financial statements have been restated to give effect to these changes.
+The consolidated financial statements have been prepared on a historical cost basis as modified by the revaluation of available-forsale marketable securities.

+Subject to certain transition elections and exceptions disclosed in Note 19, the Company has consistently applied the accounting policies used in the preparation of its opening IFRS statement of financial position at December 1, 2010 throughout all periods presented, as if these policies had always been in effect.
+Note 19 discloses the impact of the transition to IFRS on the Company's reported financial position, financial performance and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Company's consolidated financial statements for the year ended November 30, 2011 prepared under Canadian GAAP.